Ezequiel Duran Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.41 team ERA ranks 20th among all MLB pitching staffs.
+- The Tigers' 4.46 team ERA ranks 22nd among all league pitching staffs.

-- Wentz makes the start for the Tigers, his 15th of the season.
-He is 1-8 with a 6.72 ERA and 61 strikeouts in 67 2/3 innings pitched.
+- The Tigers are sending Olson (1-2) to the mound for his fifth start of the season.
+He is 1-2 with a 4.74 ERA and 28 strikeouts through 24 2/3 innings pitched.

-- His most recent appearance was on Friday against the Minnesota Twins, when the lefty threw five innings, surrendering three earned runs while allowing five hits.
+- The righty's last appearance was on Saturday against the Minnesota Twins, when he tossed 5 1/3 innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.